 During Renewal Week, the individual joins a therapeutic community and attends all groups and community activities throughout the week.
 Specifically designed for those who have successfully completed our intensive residential addiction treatment, Renewal Week also gives them the opportunity to re-evaluate their relapse prevention plan with an individual therapist.
 They can choose any week during the year, every year, as long as sobriety has been maintained.

 Leading a productive, sober life requires daily upkeep: the recovering addict must identify warning signs and triggers, manage stress appropriately, solve problems effectively and live honestly.
 His or her recovery could be at stake when complacency sets in.
 The goal of Renewal Week is to offer a renewed sense of hope to our alumni and equip them with the tools necessary to live a sobriety-centered life.
-At MARR, we are committed to providing the needed support for our clients in their journey toward long-term addiction recovery.
+At MARR, we are committed to providing our clients with the needed support as they journey toward long-term addiction recovery.